 As a qualified trainer you should be prepared continually advance your techniques through workshops, continuous professional development and the use of an Accredited Professional Coach.
 Training methods and practices, equipment and research into horse and rider biomechanics and nutrition is always evolving so to be ahead of your game!

-To be a trainer of horses we suggest you aim for the Stage 4 Senior Groom as a minimum; you will be confident analysing the conformation of a horse and be able to assess their strengths and weaknesses.
+To be a trainer of horses we suggest you aim for the Stage 4 Senior Yard Manager with Riding as a minimum; you will be confident analysing the conformation of a horse and be able to assess their strengths and weaknesses.
 You will be assertive handling a variety of horses and have an appreciation for different types of tack, bits and equipment, understanding their action and how they affect the horse.

-Progressing to a Stage 5 Stable Manager will enable you to assess dynamic conformation of horses and breeding stock, have in depth veterinary knowledge and be able to develop training programs for horses back in work or recovering from injury.
+Progressing to a Performance Centre Manager with Riding will enable you to assess dynamic conformation of horses and breeding stock, have in depth veterinary knowledge and be able to develop training programs for horses back in work or recovering from injury.